KyubiSystems/Yomiko/README.md

 Requirements
 ------------

-* See Yomiko-reqs.txt pip requirements file for a list of Python prerequisites.
+* See requirements.txt pip requirements file for a list of Python prerequisites.
 * A database, SQLite3 by default.
 * Pillow (Python Imaging Library fork) with libjpeg support for thumbnail generation.
 * Command line 'unrar' for accessing RAR archives.
 Can be installed on OSX with 'brew install unrar'.

 Yomiko runs on the _Flask_ Python web framework.

-Options
+Planned
 -------

-* Lazy loading on thumbnail pages to speed display
+- [ ] Lazy loading on thumbnail pages to speed display
-* 7zip support (requires xz install)
+- [ ] 7zip support (requires xz install)
-* Interface with download site apps -- "More like this" button?
+- [ ] Interface with download site apps -- "More like this" button?
-* Cloud storage on Dropbox, Amazon S3?
+- [ ] Cloud storage on Dropbox, Amazon S3?